 More about the show and its stars

-You may visit the Official DAWSON’S CREEK website at www.dawsonscreek.com.
-3
+You may visit the Official Dawson's Creek website at www.sonypictures.com/tv/dawsonscreek.

 Several Wilmington-based casting companies casts extras for local productions.
-If you’re interested in being an extra or have other questions about film production in Wilmington, please check the Wilmington Film Office website Frequently Asked Question page at www.wilmingtonfilm.com/Intro/FAQ/tabid/65/Default.aspx.
+If you’re interested in being an extra or have other questions about film production in Wilmington, please check the Wilmington Film Office website Frequently Asked Questions page.
 Before visitors travel any distance to be an extra they are encouraged to check the website and contact casting companies directly to find out about casting needs and employment requirements.

-Info about recent productions can be found on our Hollywood East page at www.wilmingtonandbeaches.com/season/hollywood-east.
-For more info about Wilmington, NC’s historic river district and island beaches (where DAWSON’S CREEK was filmed) please call 1-866-266-9690, or stop by the year-round Visitor Information Center located at 505 Nutt Street, Unit A, in downtown Wilmington, or the Riverfront Visitors Booth (April-October) at the foot of Market Street.
-You may also visit the Wilmington and Beaches website at www.GoWilmingtonAndBeaches.com.
-NOTE: Tours and individual businesses are individually operated.
-Hours of operation, fees and availability subject to change without notice.
+For recent production information, visit our Hollywood East page.
+For more info about Wilmington, NC’s River District and island beaches (where Dawson's Creek was filmed) please call 1-866-266-9690, or stop by the year-round Visitor Information Center located at 505 Nutt Street, Unit A, in downtown Wilmington, or the Riverfront Visitors Booth (April-October) at the foot of Market Street.